Frequently Asked Questions

 Shipping to European Union

 Minifree regularly ships to the EU without issue, from its lab in the UK.
 The couriers handle the paperwork and pay the tax on your behalf, and then they simply contact you to request payment of VAT plus a small filing fee (usually about 20 euros).
-This only applies to Europe.
-Other customers e.g. USA customers do not pay European rates of VAT on Minifree orders, but some countries may charge a similar fee during transit.

 What other hardware does Minifree sell?